FowlerLab/Enrich2/docs/gui.rst

 .. note:: To avoid re-counting the reads when multiple Selections share the same input library, use the same object name for the input library in each Selection.

-Most parameters are specified in SeqLib objects, including the wild type sequence, FASTQ_ filtering options, and the location of the sequencing files (see :ref:`seqlib-configuration`).
+Most parameters are specified in SeqLib objects, such as the wild type sequence, filtering options, and the location of the sequencing files or counts files (see :ref:`seqlib-configuration`).

 .. note:: Time points can have multiple sequencing libraries, which are added together before scores are calculated.